Measurement of electroweak $Z(\nu\bar{\nu})\gamma jj$ production and limits on anomalous quartic gauge couplings in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulation

 The signal $Z(\nu\bar{\nu})\gamma jj$ EWK events, including samples with non-zero aQGC parameters as well as interference between $Z(\nu\bar{\nu})\gamma jj$ EWK and QCD production and background $W(\ell\nu)\gamma jj$ EWK and $t\bar{t}\gamma jj$ events, were generated using \MGNLO at leading order (LO) in both QCD and QED, interfaced to the \PYTHIA[8]~\cite{Sjostrand:2014zea} parton shower model.
 The decays of bottom and charm hadrons were simulated using the \EVTGEN~\cite{Lange:2001uf} program.
 Non-zero aQGC samples were generated for linear and quadratic BSM terms of the process amplitude for each effective field theory (EFT) operator considered.

-For the signal $Z(\nu\bar{\nu})\gamma jj$ EWK sample, the next-to-leading-order (NLO) QCD corrections were produced with \VBFNLO[2.7.1]~\cite{VBFNLO}, taking into account the $m_{jj}$ dependence; the average value of the corrections is close to 1.
+For the signal $Z(\nu\bar{\nu})\gamma jj$ EWK sample, the next-to-leading-order (NLO) QCD corrections were produced with \VBFNLO[2.7.1]~\cite{VBFNLO}, taking into account the $m_{jj}$ dependence for consequent reweighting of \MGNLO result; the average value of the corrections is close to 1.
 The scale variations from \VBFNLO for the NLO QCD process are used instead of those from the LO \MGNLO sample.
 EWK samples with an alternative parton shower model are obtained using \Herwig[7.13]~\cite{Bahr:2008pv,Bellm:2015jjp} instead of \PYTHIA[8] and used for the evaluation of that systematic uncertainty.

 The $V\gamma$ and $V+$jets QCD backgrounds, prompt single-photon ($\gamma jj$) and multijet ($jj$) events, including $Z(\nu\bar{\nu})\gamma jj$, $W(\ell\nu)\gamma jj$, $Z(\ell\bar{\ell})\gamma jj$, $W(e\nu) jj$, $Z(\nu\bar{\nu}) jj$ and $Z(e\bar{e})$ production, were generated using the \SHERPA~\cite{Bothmann:2019yzt} generator.
 Matrix elements at NLO and LO QCD accuracy were matched and merged with the \SHERPA parton shower based on Catani--Seymour dipole factorisation~\cite{Gleisberg:2008fv,Schumann:2007mg} using the \MEPSatNLO prescription~\cite{Hoeche:2011fd,Hoeche:2012yf,Catani:2001cc,Hoeche:2009rj}.
 The virtual QCD corrections for the matrix elements at NLO accuracy were provided by the \OPENLOOPS library~\cite{Buccioni:2019sur,Cascioli:2011va,Denner:2016kdg}.
 The samples using the \NNPDF[3.0nnlo]~\cite{Ball:2014uwa} PDF set were normalised to the next-to-next-to-leading-order (NNLO) prediction~\cite{Anastasiou:2003ds}.